-You’d never think that your destination would be a parking garage.
+You’d never think that your travel destination would be parking garages.

 The Z-Lot in Detroit Offers Murals for Days – Detroit, MI

 The Z Lot or Z Deck is near Detroit’s theater district and gets its name from its shape.

 Yes, the parking garage is actually in the shape of a Z and you can enter from two distinctly different areas.